Panoramas “Villa Fredheim” as a virtual tour/panoramic tour

 Fredheim: Danielsbu or Gammelhytta (second room)

-In Danielsbu, Ellen gave birth to their second child on 11 June, 1922, a boy called Johannes Normann Kaps Nøis.
-Hilmar had gone to Longyearbyen to get the doctor, but they were too late: meanwhile, Ellen had given birth all on her own, without any help or support, in a primitive hut, alone in the arctic.
+Some say that Ellen gave birth to their second child on 11 June, 1922, a boy called Johannes Normann Kaps Nøis, in Danielsbu.
+But according to John-Eldar Pedersen who has done a lot of research on the Nøis family, the couple had moved to Bohemanneset earlier that spring so Kaps was born there.
+Anyway, Hilmar had gone to Longyearbyen to get the doctor, but they were too late: meanwhile, Ellen had given birth all on her own, without any help or support, in a primitive hut, alone in the arctic.
 This extreme experience was more than Ellen could handle, but she nevertheless returned for another winter together with Hilmar in Fredheim, but she left on the first possible occasion.
 The winter, especially the many days she had been alone in the hut, had been too much; it is said that Ellen never got entirely rid of the mental stress she had suffered during those two arctic winters.
 She got divorced from Hilmar soon after return.
 Her son Johannes Kap however wintered several times together with his father and worked in the coal mines in Spitsbergen.
-(According to some, Johannes was actually born on Bohemanneset, where the couple might have moved earlier in spring)

 Nødhytta was built by Hilmar Nøis as storage and spare building in case of emergencies and has appearently never been used for any purpose beyond this.
 It is the only one of the three buildings at Fredheim which is not locked now.